ayhandev/ayhandev/README.md

 👍 Among the frameworks I know Bootstrap, Bulma and Django for the backend.

-Well, I also know how to create telegram bots, but I’m sensitive.
-So to speak, a hobby 😄

 👀 I am also interested in music, I can play the piano and clarinet, and I go in for sports.

 🌱 Now I'm in 11th grade, I'll graduate from school in a year and want to continue the path of a programmer✌️